-Instead of having to install two separate alarms (a CO and a heat alarm), with the associated costs of an electrician and wiring, just one alarm needs to be installed.
+Instead of having to install two separate alarms (a CO alarm and a heat alarm), with the associated costs of an electrician and wiring, just one alarm needs to be installed.
 This gives a cost saving and also is more aesthetically pleasing as there is only one alarm on your ceiling.

 This unique combined mains powered heat and CO alarm is fitted with a 10 year rechargeable lithium back-up battery, so will never require the replacement of batteries during its 10 year life.
 It features two different alarm sounds depending on which sensor has been triggered.

 The Ei3028 alarm is part of a product family that covers all the risks in your house or flat.
 The range includes smoke, heat, carbon monoxide and combined smoke and heat detectors, all of which are compatible with previous models of Ei ranges.
 The SmartLINK module is also available which allows for hybrid interlinking (radio or hardwired) of up to 12 compatible devices.